Does Your Child’s IEP Actually Support Inclusion?

 Inclusion Next Steps Plan

-* The biggest inclusion concerns we identified
+* The biggest inclusion dots we identified in your child's IEP

 * What we noticed in the IEP sections we reviewed